'England deserved their penalty trauma' - Germany legend Matthaus hammers Three Lions & their fans

 There was controversy in the semi-final win over Denmark, meanwhile, with UEFA having subsequently hit the Three Lions with a £26,000 fine for offences including the shining of a laser pointer at Leicester City goalkeeper Schmeichel before Harry Kane's penalty.

-Indeed, Sterling has been accused of diving to win the spot-kick that Kane would miss before tapping home the rebound to score the goal that would take England through to the final.
+Indeed, Sterling has been accused of diving to win the spot-kick that Kane went on to miss before tapping home the rebound to score the goal that took England through to the final.

-There has also been abhorrent racist abuse on social media aimed at Three Lions' players Marcus Rashford, Jadon Sancho and Bukayo Saka, with the trio having been unsuccessful with their spot-kicks in the shootout loss to the Italians.
+There has also been abhorrent racist abuse on social media aimed at Three Lions players Marcus Rashford, Jadon Sancho and Bukayo Saka, with the trio having been unsuccessful with their spot-kicks in the shootout loss to Italy.